mab2zq/updated_instructions/Basic-instructions.md

 -Cmd/Powershell with [X-server](https://teamdynamix.umich.edu/TDClient/47/LSAPortal/KB/ArticleDet?ID=1797)

-I would recommend the FastX Client.
+I am using a disk partition, but I would recommend the FastX Client.

 ## Setup your environment
 Now we need to setup our environment.

-The following lines will create a local copy of python and any necessary libraries in your `/nv` directory.
+The following lines will create a local copy of python and any necessary libraries in your home directory.

 Any time you want to run code interactively (as opposed to via SLURM), you'll need to source this `activate` script.
 ```